RobSero/RentGap/README.md

 When deployed to Heroku, CronTab is not available due to the nature of how Heroku servers handle the app (the app is moved between different servers and is not always active) and so Heroku offers their own addon Heroku Scheduler to handle cron functions.
 The free version of this only allows intervals up to once per day so the rental payments have been changed to daily.

 ### **5.5 - Custom Django Management Commands**
-In order for Heroku Scheduler to carry out the functions, custom management commands have been setup within *market_data/management/commands* and this allows for  `python manage.py updatemarketdata` script to be run from the CLI and Heroku
+In order for Heroku Scheduler to carry out the functions, custom management commands have been setup within *market_data/management/commands* and this allows for  `python manage.py updatemarketdata` script to be run from the CLI and Heroku.